-Calhoun County's Hur Herald Online Newspaper Archived at Glenville State
+Calhoun County's Hur Herald Online Newspaper Archived at Glenville State|

-GLENVILLE, WV - For over 22 years, Bob Weaver of Calhoun County has been publishing The Hur Herald.
+GLENVILLE, WV - For 25 years, Bob Weaver of Calhoun County has been publishing The Hur Herald.
 The publication is named after the village of Hur, which is located near Mt.
 Zion, WV and has a population of around 25 people.
 While the newspaper has been online in digital form since July of 1999, he began publishing by handing out over a thousand physical copies around the county for the amusement of his neighbors in 1996.

 Weaver now has over 2.5 million visitors a year to the website.
 He officially retired from daily publishing on May 31, 2016 (but then changed his mind) and has decided to hand over the archives related to his journalistic endeavors to Glenville State College.

 This comprehensive work includes thousands of news articles and photographs, which the Glenville State Archives will be saving in both digital and physical form with-in the college's Robert F. Kidd Library to provide access to future generations.

 Mr. Weaver is a writer, historian, collector, naturalist, and photographer.
 He has worked in a variety of fields which have included mortuary science, hospital administration, alcohol and drug abuse treatment, and Calhoun County government.
 In fact, he is credited as the founder of two drug and alcohol treatment centers and served three terms on the Calhoun County Commission.